yasirudinuksha/kubernetes-is/README.md

 ##### 6. Access Management Console:
 Each deployment will expose publicly accessible hosts based on the pattern.
-To access the console in a test environment, add host entries in /etc/hosts file, pointing to respective Nginx Ingress cluster IP and access from your favorite browser.
+To access the console in a test environment, add host entries in /etc/hosts file, pointing to respective Nginx Ingress cluster IP and access from your favorite Browser.